 - Monitoring tools

-In order to measure system performance and identify bottlenecks that need to be fixed, monitoring tools are required.
+In order to measure system performance and identify bottlenecks that need to be fixed, you need monitoring tools.
 Open-source options such as Prometheus are readily available, as well as a host of commercial enterprise solutions.

 - Load-injection tools